We All Cry Sometimes: Flash Fiction

 The day before, he had come home from school where he was in the fourth grade and found his ma on the kitchen floor, dead.
 This morning he had sat in his room listening to two strangers talk about his future like he wasn't fifteen feet down the hall listening.
 When one of the adults mentioned the word, orphanage, he ran.

 An hour later, Tom was on a bridge that led to a part of the city he had never been to before.
 Buildings towered over busy streets while people clogged the entrances and exits to the subway.
 Newsies called out the headlines for the day, but Tom wasn’t interested in the news.
 He was hungry, and the thought of where he would sleep that night had just entered his mind.

 He sat on a chunk of concrete under a bridge.
 His sore feet soaked in the cool creek water while his mind wandered.
 His pa had been killed in a construction accident two years earlier.
 Tom hadn’t really known his pa very well.
 He seemed to be at work all the time.
 But Tom adored his mother.
 Tears streamed down his smooth face and dropped onto his shirt.
 He wiped his nose on his sleeve, something his mother could never keep him from doing.

 A boy, a few years older than Tom, towered over him with fists on his hips and a frown on his face.

 “I ain’t cryin’.”
 Tom wiped at the tears and turned away.

 “Well if you ain’t cryin’, you oughta get to a doctor cause your eyes is leakin’ like fire hoses.”

 HIs name was Jack.
-He sat with Tom and they threw twigs into the water and watched as it carried the sticks away like the river of life eventually carries everything away.
+He sat with Tom and they threw twigs into the water and watched as it carried the sticks away like life seems to carry everything away.

 “Don’t worry, we all cry sometimes.”
 Jack stood up and walked to the edge of the underside of the bridge.
 “You comin’ with me or you gonna sleep on that rock all night?”